kvisten-e/dex-scraper/README.md

 3. Navigate to the project directory and install the dependencies with `npm install`.
 4. Set up a .env file with your RPCS ex.
 VITE_RPC_3 = "" & VITE_RPC_4 = ""
 5. Start the development server with `npm run dev`.

-## Disclaimer

-Please note that this tool is intended for research and educational purposes only.
-Users should conduct their own due diligence before engaging in cryptocurrency trading.